Techsola/tfvc-migrator/Readme.md

   --root-path-changes <root-path-changes>  Followed by one or more arguments with the format
                                            CS1234:$/New/Path.
 Changes the path that is mapped as the Git repository root to a new path during a specified changeset.
-  --pat <pat>                              Optional PAT, required to access TFVC repositories hosted on
+  --pat <pat>                              Personal access token, required to access TFVC repositories
-                                           Azure DevOps Services.
-If not provided Default Client Credentials will be used, these are only suitable for on-premise TFS/Azure DevOps Server.
+                                           hosted on Azure DevOps Services.
+If not provided, default client credentials will be used which are only suitable for repositories hosted on Azure DevOps Server on-premises.
   --version                                Show version information -?, -h, --help                           Show help and usage information
 ```